clearhaus/3DSv2-api-documentation/source/getting-started.rst

 6. The cardholder completes the challenge on the their device.
 See the :ref:`3ds_challenge_flow` guide.
 7. The ACS informs the Requestor about the challenge result through a callback.
-8. The :ref:`postauth-endpoint` is used to fetch the results of the authentication.
+8. The :ref:`postauth-usage` is used to fetch the results of the authentication.
 9. Nominally a ``RReq`` is returned to the Requestor.
-Parameters are detailed in the :ref:`postauth response <postauth-response>` section.
+Parameters are detailed in the ``/postauth`` response (ref. :ref:`2.1.0 <postauth-response-210>`, :ref:`2.1.0 <postauth-response-220>`) section.

 Sandbox environment
 ===================

 A sandbox environment is included as a service for initial and continuous integration, and for live tests.
-This is our implementation so discrepancies with ACS implementations are unavoidable.
+This is our own implementation, so discrepancies with ACS implementations are unavoidable.

 .. warning::
   1. *Under no circumstances* may real card numbers or other cardholder